Fixed, Determinable, Annual, Periodical (FDAP) Income

 Tax Treatment of FDAP Income Which is Not Effectively Connected Income (ECI)

 Tax at a 30% (or lower treaty) rate applies to FDAP income or gains from U.S. sources, but only if they are not effectively connected with your U.S. trade or business.
 The 30% (or lower treaty) rate applies to the gross amount of U.S. source fixed or determinable, annual or periodical gains, profits, or income.
-Deductions are not allowed against FDAP income.
+Deductions and netting are not allowed against FDAP income.